AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 One of the most frequently asked car insurance questions is how to add a vehicle to your existing policy.
 If you have multiple cars, bundling them under the same policy is one way to lower your car insurance costs versus separating them under different policies.
-And who wants to pay more than necessary for car insurance?
+We’ve reviewed our top picks for auto insurance to help you find the right provider for your needs.

 Aliza Vigderman